+Anyone in the club can compete in the series as long they are affiliated, there are medals for overall winners, and V40,V50 and V60 categories.
 To get started, all you need is an ability to run, and a willingness to accept a challenge.

 - The competitor(s) completing the most events will receive an additional point.

 - In the event of a tie, the winner will be the person who has beaten the other Strider the most times.

 - The rules and a useful leaflet on Hypothermia are here and copies will be available on the Strider website.

 - July 6, 2019 – Warslow Beer Festival

 - July 11, 2019 – Black Rocks (TBC)